 Soon as we descended the mountain, a young boy approached us with a picture he drew.
 It was the very scene we had saw – A mama gorilla with a baby on its back.
 How did he know what would see?

 He proceeded to try and sell his one-of-a-kind creation, and we proceeded to our vehicle with our Rwandan Guide.

-I had learnt quite a bit about when and when not to give while travelling Africa, which is why I hesitated.
+I had learned quite a bit about when and when not to give while traveling to Africa, which is why I hesitated.

 Then I turn to my husband,

 He is persistent!
 An admirable characteristic in a young man!

 I was a fly in this young boys web.

 A voice came from the front seat of the car.